jcbrinfo/slamtest/README.md

 Note: Because we test things like backslashes in filenames, some tests are incompatible with Microsoft’s systems.

+# Versioning
+Stable releases are marked by applying a `version-<version number>` tag to these commits.
+Version numbers comply with [Semantic Versioning](http://semver.org), version 2.0.0.
+In the source file (`src/main/bash/slamtest`), `$VERSION$` marks locations where the build script has to put the actual version of SlamTest while generating `target/main/slamtest`.

 # Goals
 Writting test cases using well-established test framework is usually a good